Vardkin/Porto/README.md

 <a id="Containers-Interactions"></a>
 #### Containers Communication

-- A Container MAY depends on one or many other Containers. *(Wihin the same Section.)*
+- A Container MAY depends on one or many other Containers. *(Within the same Section.)*
 - A Controller MAY call Tasks from another Container.
 - A Model MAY have a relationship with a Model from another Containers.
 - Other forms of communications are also possible, such as via Events and Commands.

-*If you use Event based communcations between containers, you could use the same mechanism after spliting your code base into multi services.*
+*If you use Event based communications between containers, you could use the same mechanism after splitting your code base into multi services.*

 > Note: If you're not familiar with separating your code into Modules/Domains, or for some reason you don't prefer that approach.
 You can create your entire Application in a single Container.
 (Not recommended but absolutely possible).